 I’m sorry if any of this has turned you on to the realization that WE are the crazy ones—not the patients.
 I hope this doesn’t ruin your sense of superiority or any hero complex you’ve developed as a coping mechanism for life.
 Honestly though, it was only a matter of time before someone discovered this goldmine of writing fodder.
-No indigenous population is safe from a random Westerner stumbling into their yard with a machete and a will to conquer, and when it comes to the Psych Ward— I am that stumbler.

 All those times you thought I was rude and texting while you were talking?
 I was taking notes.
 I was writing down every ridiculous word coming out of your mouth.
 Then again, maybe I made it all up.
 Maybe I don’t even work at a psychiatric hospital, maybe this is all the fictitious outpourings of a deranged barista with too much downtime.
 If you feel offended that I’ve told these stories, you’re confirming their authenticity.
 And if they’re true… I think you have more to worry about than I do.

 To My Friends:

 What are you guys so mad about, I’ve already told you all this stuff.
 You don’t remember?
 It’s because we were drunk.
 But I promise, we had a hell of a time.
 I blogged about that too.

 All my love,

 Do non-internet people know about your blog?
 Are there stories you keep online, for fear of the wrong people finding them?
 Has someone ever found out a secret you were trying to keep?

 Want to keep in touch?
 Drop your email below and I'll send you FULL POSTS anytime I write something new.
 Only want to know book news?
 Get on the list here.